Chart Color Schemes

 The educational profile of Toogoom exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 13.4%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.9%).
-Trade and technical skills are prevalent, with 43.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (32.8%).
+The area's university qualification rate is 13.4%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 43.8% of residents aged 15+ holding them – advanced diplomas account for 11.0% and certificates for 32.8%.

-A total of 24.0% of the population is actively pursuing formal education, including 8.6% in primary, 7.9% in secondary, and 2.4% in tertiary education.
-Educational facilities seem to be located outside the immediate catchment area, requiring residents to access schools in neighboring regions.
+A substantial 24.0% of the population is actively pursuing formal education, including 8.6% in primary education, 7.9% in secondary education, and 2.4% in tertiary education.

 Frequently Asked Questions - Education